-A September call up for the Boston Red Sox in 1995 instantly became the starting center fielder, hitting .338 for the month.
-He was the leadoff hitter in the playoffs as the Red Sox were swept by the Cleveland Indians 3-0.
-Hosey then quickly disappeared with 78 at bats in 1996 and then never appeared in the majors again.
+A September call up for the Boston Red Sox in 1995, he instantly became the starting center fielder, hitting .338 for the month.
+He was the leadoff hitter in the playoffs as the Red Sox were swept by the Cleveland Indians three games to none, in the ALDS.
+Hosey quickly disappeared after 78 at bats in 1996 and then never appeared in the majors again.
 He finished the year with the Pawtucket Red Sox, batting .297/.366/.501, missing the top 10 in average by one point.
-He was traded to Texas but released within a few weeks.
+He was traded to the Texas Rangers after the season but was released within a few weeks.

-Hosey then signed with the Yakult Swallows and helped lead them from fourth to first by hitting .289/.371/.594 with 38 homers.
+Hosey then signed with the Yakult Swallows and helped lead them from fourth to first by hitting .289/.371/.594 with 38 homers in 1997.
 He made the Best Nine team as an outfielder, having led the league in slugging and homers, finishing 2nd in runs (101), 3rd in doubles and RBI (100).
-Between the '97 and '98 seasons, Hosey altered his swing to reduce his uppercut.
+Between the 1997 and 1998 seasons, Hosey altered his swing to reduce his uppercut.
 It was a bad move - he fell to .233/.320/.401 in 1998 with just 13 homers and Yakult fell back to 4th.
 The Swallows let Hosey go after that year.